Joeordie/POS408Team/README.md

 1. Read from a Database --100%--

-2. Display Multiple Results 90%
+2. Display Multiple Results 100%

-3. Enter New Data 5%
+3. Enter New Data 100%

+##Project Complete!!!!